menu

 Occupations and Workforce

 Earp is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Earp is a town of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Earp who work in sales jobs (14.51%), office and administrative support (11.92%), and food service (9.84%).
+Overall, Earp is a town of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Earp who work in sales jobs (17.36%), office and administrative support (17.08%), and healthcare (9.09%).

-A relatively large number of people in Earp telecommute to their jobs.
-Overall, about 7.51% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 9.37% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle